Complete Guide to Time Management

 - Do not disrespect time by misusing it.
 You know that you have something that you must accomplish, but you still get up and wander aimlessly, even making idle chit-chat and gossiping around.
 That is already time misspent.
 Chances are, you will go back to your work and end up rushing through it because you already used up considerable time doing something else completely unrelated.
 The result is likely to be work haphazardly done.

 - Use time management tools.
-Fortunately, there are a number of tools that can be used for time management, ranging from old-school tools such as planners and organizers to more high-tech implements and devices, including mobile applications and software.
+Fortunately, there are a number of tools that can be used for time management (including time tracking software), ranging from old-school tools such as planners and organizers to more high-tech implements and devices, including mobile applications and software.
 Energizers or energy boosters also help, such as caffeine, but make sure to take them in moderation.

 - Take breaks and relax once in a while.
 Stay healthy.
 Time management does not mean cramming all work into your day.
 Taking a break and relaxing is also part of good time management, because you are giving yourself time to breathe, regroup and recoup your energy, so you can take on the next tasks in your schedule efficiently and effectively.
 Being tired or exhausted will only end up in more mistakes, so your work will be inefficient, and that defeats the purpose of time management.
 Staying healthy and fit is also a given if you want to be able to do more.
 If you are sick or weak in body, you’d end up lying in bed and accomplishing nothing.